rolspace/blazor-football-scoreboard/README.md

 The integration tests require a database in order to run successfully.

-### Prepare the test database
+### Preparing the test database

 The Docker Compose file, [docker-compose.testdb.yml](/docker-compose.testdb.yml), provides a test database and a database management tool, [Adminer](https://www.adminer.org/).

 The test database runs from a MySQL 8.0.28 Docker image.
-The Docker Compose configuration expects a file to exist at the root of the repository with the name `.env.testdb`, which must include the following variables:
+The Docker Compose configuration expects a `.env.testdb` file at the root of the repository, which must include the following variables:
 - **MYSQL_ROOT_PASSWORD**
 - **MYSQL_USER**
 - **MYSQL_PASSWORD**